-- D1 A permit is required until a child reaches the legal school leaving age.
+D1 A permit is required until a child reaches the legal school leaving age.
 This is defined as the last Friday in June of the school year that they reach 16.
 This means that a child who becomes 16 between September and June will still require a licence until the last Friday in June of that school year.
+For children with a birthday in July or August the Council will require a licence until the date of their 16th birthday.

+Change: amended text Reason: Clarity.

-There is an anomaly for children with a birthday in July or August and in such cases the Council will require a licence until the date of their 16th birthday. - D2 Work Permits are issued subject to Council byelaws (see Appendix D).
-These cover the nature of work activity the Council considers potentially appropriate and are in addition to those restrictions laid down in the legislation. - D3 In line with guidance from the Government the council does not require a work permit to be granted to persons undertaking work experience if this has been arranged by their school.
-This does not obviate the need for any such employer etc. to undertake and comply with appropriate risk assessments under the Health and Safety at Work Act 1974 and its subordinate regulations. - D4 As part of applications for a work permit the Council will require a suitable and sufficient (young persons) risk assessment covering the work involved as part of consideration that the work will not be harmful to the safety and health of the child. - D5 Applications need to be submitted on the correct and fully completed application form. - D6 To ensure the proposed work activity will not be harmful to a child's attendance at school or their overall health and development applications for work permits will be notified to the child's school and any comments received will be taken into consideration as part of the decision making process. - D7 The legislation details the maximum number of hours a day / a week that a child can work (for example, not before 7am on a school day and for no more than an hour; and no more than 2 hours on any school day in total finishing by 7pm). - D8 Permits can only be granted for premises or work carried out in the administrative area of Milton Keynes. - D9 The council may rescind or vary a permit if it considers necessary or refuse to grant a permit. - D10 The legislation applies to 'employment'.
-Factors to consider as to whether a person is classed as 'employed' includes whether they receive a contract; or payment (be it monetary or in kind) and the nature of any expenses given.
+- D2 Work Permits are issued subject to Council byelaws (see Appendix D).
+These cover the nature of work activity the Council considers potentially appropriate and are in addition to those restrictions laid down in the legislation. - D3 A child undertaking work experience arranged by the local authority or by the governing body of a school acting on behalf of the local authority will not require a work permit.
+This relaxation of rules is contained in section 560 of the Education Act 1996.
+The work experience must be in the last two school years during which the child is of compulsory school age.
+This does not remove the need for any such employer etc. to undertake and comply with appropriate risk assessments under the Health and Safety at Work Act 1974 and its subordinate regulations.

+Change: amended text Reason: Confirm work experience guidance for NNCEE.

+- D4 As part of applications for a work permit the Council will require a suitable and sufficient (young persons) risk assessment covering the work involved as part of consideration that the work will not be harmful to the safety and health of the child.
+Advice is available on the Council website. - D5 Applications need to be submitted on the correct and fully completed application form. - D6 To ensure the proposed work activity will not be harmful to a child's attendance at school or their overall health and development applications for work permits will be notified to the child's school and any comments received will be taken into consideration as part of the decision making process. - D7 The legislation details the maximum number of hours a day / a week that a child can work

-Employment can also include assistance in any trade or occupation which is carried on for profit, whether or not payment is received for that assistance.
-This means a work permit may be required in some 'volunteer' settings.
-Guidance to Local Authorities states that a child volunteering in a charity shop would need a permit because the charity shop is a profit making business whereas a child volunteering at a hospice or youth club however would not need a permit as those situations are not in business to make a profit.
+Change: removed text Reason: too prescriptive.

+D8 Permits can only be granted for businesses based in Milton Keynes.

+Change: removed text Reason: Clarity.

+- D9 The council may rescind or vary a permit if it considers necessary or refuse to grant a permit. - D10 The legislation applies to 'employment'.
+As well as employment in its normal meaning, a person who assists in a trade or occupation carried on for profit is considered as employed even though he or she may receive no payment.
+For example, children who help their parents in a shop without receiving any payment.
+Any occupation where the aim is to make a surplus would be considered as a trade or occupation carried on for profit therefore unpaid work at a charity shop would count as employment, but not, for example, unpaid work at a youth club

+( Change: amended text F Reason: Clarity

-- D11 As part of an application for a work permit the Council requires parental consent including contact details of the parent concerned. - D12 The Councils byelaws in Appendix E prevent work in a commercial kitchen.
+D11 As part of an application for a work permit the Council requires parental consent including contact details of the parent concerned.